nefelim4ag/klipper/docs/Config_Reference.md

 #   The resistance (in ohms) of the pullup attached to the thermistor.
 #   This parameter is only valid when the sensor is a thermistor.
 The
 #   default is 4700 ohms.
+#pwm_delay: 0.3
+#   For system stability PWM updates should be delayed.
+#   Decreasing this value can insignificantly improve temp stability.
+#   Default is 0.3s.
 #smooth_time: 1.0
 #   A time value (in seconds) over which temperature measurements will
 #   be smoothed to reduce the impact of measurement noise.
 The default